YongoDavid/Demo-2024-Mar/README.md

 Uderika project still in motion.
 Working on improving the front-end to suite the each osf its sections clinet hasnt sent files i need to redesign.
+Chill day after a while ,buut tomorrow we are back on that grind.